jayeshmahapatra/triton-fastapi-docker/README.md

 This repository demonstrates how to use NVIDIA Triton to deploy and serve ML models.
 It provides a set of services packaged in Docker containers that work together to serve a model capable of distinguishing between bees and ants.

+This is the companion repository to my blog: **[Beyond FastAPI: Using Nvidia Triton for serving ML models](https://jayeshmahapatra.github.io/2023/05/28/triton.html)**

 ## Prerequisites

 Before getting started, ensure that you have the following prerequisites: